 The government has to prove every part of its case beyond a reasonable doubt.
 With our lawyer on your side, the state’s burden of proof often becomes much more difficult.
 Unlike some lawyers who may simply look for the best deal, at Greenwald Law Firm, we presume your innocence and find every possible fact that supports your defense.

-Many felon in possession cases hinge on whether the defendant “possessed” the firearm in question at the time of arrest.
+Many felon in possession cases hinge on whether the defendant “possessed” the firearm in question at the time of the arrest.
 For instance, if you have a felony conviction and are in a home where there is a firearm present, you may be charged with felon in possession.
 Many times, either the defendant had no prior knowledge of its presence or the prosecution is simply unable to prove that necessary knowledge.
 Depending on the facts of your case, you may have other defenses such as search and seizure violations.
 Every case is different, and every case can involve different defenses.
 With our team on your side, you can take comfort knowing that we will not rest until we have achieved the best possible result for your case.